 Just give us a little information and we’ll get you a custom illustration in 24 hours.

 Actuaries are well qualified to advise plan administrators on cash balance issues, especially about potential benefit payments, plan liabilities and how to balance the interests of the various parties involved.
 They also do assessments and communicate the likely financial impact of uncertain future events.
 It is critical for them to follow all cash balance plan rules.

 What Does a Cash Balance Plan Actuary Do?

 - An actuary advises the plan administrators and participants on the funding positions of the plan.
-They are required to carry out regular valuations on significant assets and investments that the plan holds.
+The actuary carries out regular valuations on plan assets and investments.

-- An actuary also conducts a plan valuation, at least once per three years and advice on the contribution rate that needs to be paid in the future to achieve and maintain the plan objectives.
+- An actuary also conducts a plan valuation, and provides advice on the contribution that needs to be paid in the future to achieve and maintain the plan objectives.
 An actuary will carry out a test to ensure that the contribution rate is not lower than what is allowable by the IRS and not too high for the plan to experience shortfalls.

 - Cash balance actuary also analyses and advice the plan administrators of any financial consequences if any proposals to be implemented on the plan.
 An actuary should analyze outcome when changes to the plan rules are proposed or when augmentations of an individual’s benefit or group member’s benefits are considered.

 - Cash balance plans allow are considered portable, meaning that an employee can shift their vested assets to another plan or roll into an IRA.
 Plan actuary is required to certify that the value offered to a member who wishes to transfer his or her benefits are calculated in accordance with the appropriate statutory and professional requirements.